Reviewing commercial litigation and cases related to employment and business law

 Build a case as soon as possible

 Industries that account for the majority of wage violations include retail jobs, restaurant work, construction and manufacturing.
-In 2012, the Wage and Hour Division of the DOL reported that in more than 1,800 restaurant investigations, they found violations in over 70 percent.
+In a single year, the Wage and Hour Division of the DOL reported that in more than 1,800 restaurant investigations, they found violations in over 70 percent.

 American employees get cheated out of overtime and time on the job, often in already low-wage positions.
-Ohio workers and local workplace attorneys have filed unpaid wages lawsuits, due to companies failing to pay overtime, time changing into work clothes, misclassifying employees, failure to provide meal and required rest breaks, and time worked setting up equipment.
+Ohio workers and local workplace attorneys have filed unpaid wages lawsuits, due to companies failing to pay overtime, time changing into work clothes, misclassifying employees, failure to provide meals and required rest breaks, and time spent setting up equipment.

 Such class-action and individual lawsuits in the past have resulted in large settlements and jury verdicts, totaling in the billions in recent years.
 Unfortunately, employers continue to underpay workers for time on the job, and may be liable for paying unpaid overtime wages.